2026 World Cup: Nigerians Excited As FIFA Set to Rule on NFF’s Petition Against DR Congo

 Nigerians are in a buoyant mood ahead of a decisive verdict from FIFA that will shape the country’s 2026 World Cup journey.

-The world football body is expected to rule on Monday, February 16, on Nigeria’s eligibility protest against DR Congo national football team, with the future of the Super Eagles hanging in the balance.
+The world football body is expected to rule on Monday, February 16, on Nigeria’s eligibility protest against the DR Congo national football team, with the future of the Super Eagles hanging in the balance.

-FIFA, Nigeria, DR Congo, Super Eagles
+FIFA, Nigeria, DR Congo, Super Eagles, petition, ineligible, players, World Cup, 2026

 Source: Getty Images

-According to BBC Sports, the Nigeria Football Federation (NFF) filed its formal complaint on December 15, 2025, alleging that six DR Congo players who featured in the African playoff final were ineligible due to recent changes in international allegiance.
+According to BBC Sport, the Nigeria Football Federation (NFF) filed its formal complaint on December 15, 2025, alleging that six DR Congo players who featured in the African playoff final were ineligible due to recent changes in international allegiance.

 Read also